2point0: WWE (2016–2021)

 On January 22, 2019, it was leaked that 3.0 had signed a contract with WWE.
 On February 11, 2019, the WWE announced that Parker and Lee were part of the newly signed recruits at the WWE Performance Centre in Orlando, Florida.
-Team 3.0 have been performing at NXT house shows across Florida, since their debut in Venice, Florida on March 8, 2019.
+Team 3.0 was performing at NXT house shows across Florida, since their debut in Venice, Florida on March 8, 2019.
 May 1, 2019, Team 3.0 performed in a dark match before the NXT taping at Full Sail University.
 Team 3.0 was re-branded as Chase Parker and Matt Martel on the September 4, 2019 episode of NXT, in a losing effort against Tyler Breeze and Fandango.
 On the September 25 episode of NXT, the duo now dubbed "Ever-Rise" faced Oney Lorcan and Danny Burch in a losing effort, and again to Rinku Singh and Saurav Gurjar.
 On May 22, 2020, they made their debut on 205 Live once again losing to Lorcan and Burch.
 Ever-Rise picked up their first victory in WWE on the June 12 episode of 205 Live when they defeated Leon Ruff and Adrian Alanis, establishing themselves as heels in the process.
 Following this, Ever-Rise would become regulars on 205 Live and would make occasional appearances on NXT.
 In early 2021, Ever-Rise took part in the 2021 Dusty Rhodes Tag Team Classic but were eliminated in the first round by the Grizzled Young Veterans.

 On June 25, 2021, Ever-Rise were released from their WWE contracts.

 All Elite Wrestling (2021–present)

 On August 4, 2021, 2.0 made their All Elite Wrestling debut at the 2021 Homecoming event, teaming with Daniel Garcia against Jon Moxley, Eddie Kingston and Darby Allin in a losing effort.
 On the August 10 episode of AEW Dark, 2.0 defeated Adrian Alanis and Liam Gray earning their first victory.
 On the August 18 episode of AEW Dynamite, 2.0 faced Darby Allin and Sting in a Texas Tornado match where they were defeated.
 The following day, on August 19, it was announced that 2.0 had officially signed with AEW making them full time members of the AEW roster.
 On the March 9, 2022 episode of Dynamite, 2.0 and Daniel Garcia attacked Eddie Kingston and formed a new stable with Chris Jericho and Jake Hager called the Jericho Appreciation Society changing their ring names to "Daddy Magic" Matt Menard and "Cool Hand" Angelo Parker.

+In July 2023, Don Callis began tempting Jericho to join his new "Callis Family" stable, which eventually culminated in the JAS splitting up and Parker, Menard and Garcia branching off as their own group once again.
+The trio challenged Billy Gunn and the Acclaimed for the AEW World Trios Championship on two occasions, but were defeated both times.